4U6U57/wsl-open/README.md

 ### Usage

-- **Base case:** `open-window FILE` opens `FILE` with the default program associated with that filetype in Windows
+- **Easy usage:** `open-window FILE` opens `FILE` with the default program associated with that filetype in Windows
-- **More general:** `open-window -a FILE` associates the script with the filetype of that file, meaning that you can run `xdg-open FILE` (the usual way of opening files in Linux) and the file will open with `open-window`
+- **More general:** `open-window -a FILE` associates the script with the filetype of that file, meaning that you can run `xdg-open FILE` (the usual way of opening files on Linux) and the file will open with `open-window`
-    - You can revert this by running `open-window -d FILE`.
+    - You can revert this setting by running `open-window -d FILE`.
 You will still have to set your previous default manually.

-> *Protip:* I like to `alias open="xdg-open"` in all my Linux setups, to make them behave more like macOS.
-Also, I rarely (never) use the Linux open command, which starts a program in a new virutal terminal.
+> *Protip:* I like to `alias open="xdg-open"` in the `.bashrc` file on all my Linux setups, to make them behave more like macOS.
+Also, I rarely (never) use the actual Linux open command, which starts a program in a new virutal terminal.

 ## How it Works